icssc/AntAlmanac/README.md

 3. Start the development server for the frontend.
   `pnpm start:aa` or `cd apps/antalmanac && pnpm dev`
+  - Note that signing in with Google does not work for local development.
+We are actively working on a fix.

 4. View the local website at http://localhost:5173.
    As you make changes to the React application, those changes will be automatically reflected on the local website.